 What to Know About Tape Measures

-A measuring tape is one of the most common measurement tools anyone can find in the market.
-Even in local hardware stores, tape measures are sold in sizes ranging from 6-inch to 40-inch or even longer.
+A measuring tape is one of the most common measurement tools readily available in the market.
+You can find tape measures in various sizes, ranging from 6-inch to 40-inch or even longer, at local hardware stores.

 If you’re engaged with light activities like hanging artwork pieces or making cabinet measurements, going for measuring tapes that are a bit shorter should be okay.